 The robot basically follows a path on the tangent graph to minimize the moving distance to the destination as long as there is no influence from moving obstacles.

 If the robot has to consider avoidance of collision with them, the robot selects a certain number of nodes as the candidates of an intermediate goal and enumerates a set of candidate motions which cover the directions to the candidate nodes (see Fig. 4).
-After each time step, the robot observes obstacles, estimates their positional uncertainty, and performs onestep look-ahead search for the next motion.
-Once a node is known to be far superior to the others, the commitment is made to the node.
+After each time step, the robot observes obstacles, estimates their positional uncertainty, and performs one-step look-ahead search for the next motion which minimizes the expected time to the destination.
+If a node is known to be far superior to the others, the commitment is made to the node.